Strattera Side Effects

 Generic Name: atomoxetine

-Note: This document contains side effect information about atomoxetine.
-Some of the dosage forms listed on this page may not apply to the brand name Strattera.
+Note: This page contains side effects data for the generic drug atomoxetine.
+It is possible that some of the dosage forms included below may not apply to the brand name Strattera.

 For the Consumer

 As well as its needed effects, atomoxetine (the active ingredient contained in Strattera) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking atomoxetine, check with your doctor immediately:Less common

 - Hives or welts